isabella232/stashkins/README.md

 ```

 Job templates are retrieved from a dedicated git repository denoted
-by job-template-repository-url.
-Stashkins will clone this repository
+by _job-template-repository-url_.
+Stashkins will clone this
-and walk the directory tree looking for project-key/slug/template.xml
+repository and walk the directory tree looking for
+project-key/slug/continous-template.xml and
-files on which to base new jobs for project *project-key* and
+project-key/slug/release-template.xml files on which to base new
+CI and release jobs, respectively, for project *project-key* and
 repository *slug*.

 If _jenkins-job-directory_ is set, Stashkins will retrieve job